williamouyang/okta.github.io/_source/docs/api/resources/factors.md

 }
 ~~~

-##### Enroll Okta Sms Factor Using Custom Template
+##### Enroll Okta SMS Factor Using Custom Template
 {:.api .api-operation}

-This option allows to customize (and optionally to localize) the sms message sent to the user on enrollment.
-If the request have Accept_language header provided and template contains translation for that language the sms message will be sent using translated template.
-If the language provided in the Accept-Language header does not exist we will sent the sms message using the template text.
-If the provided templateId does not match existing template we will sent the sms message using the default template.

->How to create custom template is described [here](templates.html#sms-template).
+Customize (and optionally localize) the SMS message sent to the user on enrollment.
+* If the request has an `Accept_Language` header and the template contains a translation for that language, the SMS message is sent using the translated template.
+* If the language provided in the `Accept-Language` header doesn't exist, the SMS message is sent using the template text.
+* If the provided <em>templateId</em> doesn't match the existing template, the SMS message is sent using the default template.

+>For instructions about how to create custome templates, see [SMS Template](templates.html#sms-template).

 ###### Request Example